-The Northern Electric Group of the ESPS is a defined benefit plan that shares the risk between various entities under common control.
-There is no contractual agreement or stated policy for charging the net defined benefit cost for the plan as a whole to individual group entities and accordingly the Company accounts for the scheme as if it were a defined contribution scheme, as permitted by IAS 19, Employee Benefits.
+The Northern Powergrid Group of the ESPS is a defined benefit plan that shares the risk between various entities under common control.
+There is no contractual agreement or stated policy for charging the net defined benefit cost for the plan as a whole to individual group entities and accordingly the Company accounts for the scheme as if it were a defined contribution scheme.

-The contribution rates to the Northern Electric Group of the ESPS, in addition to the deficit repair contributions mentioned above, for 2011 were 41.9% for certain senior management and 23.5% for other employees up to 30 June 2011 and 47.0% and 29.4% respectively from 1 July 2011.
-These rates will remain in place until a time as a new schedule of contributions is agreed between the trustees of the Northern Electric Group of the ESPS and Northern Electric plc as part of the triennial valuation process.
+The contribution rates to the Northern Powergrid Group of the ESPS, in addition to the deficit repair contributions mentioned above, for 2011 were 41.9% for certain senior management and 23.5% for other employees up to 30 June 2011 and 47.0% and 29.4% respectively from 1 July 2011.
+These rates will remain in place until a time as a new schedule of contributions is agreed between the trustees of the Northern Powergrid Group of the ESPS and Northern Electric plc as part of the triennial valuation process.

-The Northern Powergrid Pension Scheme is accounted for as a defined contribution scheme.
+The Northern Powergrid Pension scheme is accounted for as a defined contribution scheme.

-The Company's pension cost for the year ended 31 December 2011 was £29.7m (2010: £28.6m).
+The Company pension cost for the year ended 31 December 2012 was £29.0m (2011: £29.7m).

-Disclosures in relation to the Northern Electric Group of the ESPS are:
+Disclosures in relation to the Northern Powergrid Group of the ESPS are: